Gerald McRaney

 Gerald Lee McRaney (born August 19, 1947) is an American television and film actor.
 McRaney is best known as one of the stars of the television shows Simon & Simon, Major Dad, Promised Land and House of Cards.
-He currently stars as Admiral Hollace Kilbride on NCIS: Los Angeles.
-He was a series regular in the first season of Jericho and the final season of Deadwood.
+He most recently starred as Admiral Hollace Kilbride on NCIS: Los Angeles.
+He was a series regular in the first season of the CBS drama series Jericho and the final season of the HBO series Deadwood.
 He appeared in a recurring role as main antagonist Mason Wood in season eight of Castle.
 Recently, he played Barlow Connally in the A&E series Longmire and had a recurring role in the NBC series This Is Us as Dr. Nathan Katowski, a role which earned him the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Early life

 McRaney was born in Collins, Mississippi, the son of Clyde and Edna McRaney.
 He is of Scottish and Choctaw ancestry.
-He attended college at the University of Mississippi.
+He graduated from Long Beach High School in Long Beach, Mississippi, then attended the University of Mississippi.
 Before finding success as an actor, McRaney worked in the Louisiana oil fields.

 Career

 In film, he starred in Night of Bloody Horror (1969), a low-budget slasher film in which he played the lead character Wesley Stuart.

-On television, McRaney appeared in The Dukes of Hazzard in the episode "Hazzard Connection" (November 9, 1979), played a receptionist in two different episodes of The Rockford Files, and portrayed Tim Ryder, a heroin-addicted Vietnam War veteran in one episode of Hawaii Five-O. In addition, he starred in numerous episodes of The Incredible Hulk playing roles as a jealous boyfriend, a jealous race car driver, an angry police officer, and a disturbed police chief, and his miniseries roles include Dr. Henderson in Women in White (1979) and a town local, Harry Owens in Roots: The Next Generations (1979).
-However, McRaney is perhaps best known for his role as Rick Simon in the 1980s television show Simon & Simon.
-He also had starring roles in Major Dad and Promised Land, and a recurring role on Designing Women.
+On television, McRaney appeared in multiple episodes of shows such as Gunsmoke, Police Woman, and Barnaby Jones.
+He appeared in The Dukes of Hazzard in the episode "Hazzard Connection" (November 9, 1979), played a receptionist in two different episodes of The Rockford Files, and portrayed Tim Ryder, a heroin-addicted Vietnam War veteran in one episode of Hawaii Five-O. In addition, he starred in numerous episodes of The Incredible Hulk playing roles as a jealous boyfriend, a jealous race car driver, an angry police officer, and a disturbed police chief, and his miniseries roles include Dr. Henderson in Women in White (1979) and a town local, Harry Owens in Roots: The Next Generations (1979).

+McRaney became known for his role as Rick Simon, co-starring alongside Jameson Parker, in the popular CBS detective series Simon & Simon from 1981 to 1989.
+During his time on the series, he appeared with Parker in the film Jackals (1986), and appeared twice on sitcom Designing Women.
+He then starred as Major John McGillis in the successful CBS family sitcom Major Dad (1989–1993), and Russell Greene in the CBS family drama Promised Land (1996–1999), a spinoff of the popular series Touched by an Angel where he originated the character.
+He also portrayed business mogul Adam Brock in the last eight episodes of Darren Star's primetime soap opera Central Park West, which ran on CBS from 1995 to 1996.

-McRaney portrayed business mogul Adam Brock in the last eight episodes of Darren Star's primetime soap opera Central Park West, which ran on CBS in 1995–96.
-He later appeared as General Alan Adamle in two episodes of the NBC drama The West Wing; played a prominent role in the third season of the HBO television series Deadwood, as gold prospector George Hearst; and starred in the CBS postapocalyptic series Jericho as Johnston Green.
+McRaney later appeared as General Alan Adamle in two episodes of the NBC drama The West Wing.
+He also played a prominent role in the third and final season of the HBO television series Deadwood (2005–2006), as gold prospector George Hearst; and starred in the CBS postapocalyptic series Jericho as Johnston Green.